zouppen/raspberrypi-podman/README.md

 storage.
 It detects the user you are running sudo with and places the resulting image there.

 The conversion takes minutes.
-Due to Raspberry Pi OS oddity, some one-time services depend on `multi-user.target` instead of `basic.target`, so this conversion must pull the system to multi-user mode before conversion.
-A misleading login screen appears while converting.
+Due to Raspberry Pi OS initialization oddities, we must run it initially with full system emulation to keep the file system resize scripts happy.
+Also, some of the supplied one-time services depend on `multi-user.target` instead of `basic.target`, so this conversion must pull the system to multi-user mode before conversion. **A misleading login screen** appears while converting.
 No need to login there.
 Just relax until it says *Ready*.

 ## Running the container